Building a powerful

 Tip:

 Keep your legacy document in a place where you’ll see it often.
-Creating a treasure map is a good way to keep your aims visible, as it represents an easily accessible and clear representation of the pathway to your goals.
+Creating a treasure map is a good way to keep your aims visible, as it provides a clear, easily accessible pathway to them.

 Ask people who know you well for feedback on your legacy statement.
 They can help you to “raise your sights” if the aspirations on your legacy statement are too modest, or encourage you to rethink objectives that may be out of reach.
 They can also tell you how closely your statement reflects who you are.